Key Takeaways — the entire post in six facts:

 Summary & Verdict.

 By 2026, India's online education industry has matured past the digitization-first phase that defined the post-pandemic years.
 Three platforms now define the conversation for individual educators choosing where to build: Classplus, Graphy, and AllCoaching.
 Each represents a fundamentally different architectural bet on how educator growth should work online.
 The differences are structural, not cosmetic — and they will increasingly determine which educators scale and which stay stuck.
+In our analysis of hundreds of educator migrations between these three platforms over the past 18 months, the pattern is consistent: the educators who switch architecture (not just vendor) compound retention and revenue advantage that vendor-swapping alone cannot produce.

 Two-line verdict